sau-arv-gul/Meeting-Video-Scraper/README.md

 - `CivicMediaScraper` — for Lansdale CivicMedia
 - `CivicClerkScraper` — for Charleston CivicClerk
-- `YouTubeScraper` — for YouTube Live Meeting streams
+- `YouTubeScraper` — for YouTube channels
 - `FredericksburgCityScraper` — for RegionalWebTV (Fredericksburg)
 - `WinchesterVirginiaScraper` — for Winchester CivicWeb